Each and every one of us owe a heavy debt of gratitude to Johannes Gutenberg, inventor of the printing press.

 You might wonder what the ideal age is for signing your child up for drum lessons.

-According to Andy Ziker, a drummer himself and now a teacher, as long as your child has the physical strength to wield drumsticks and the hand-eye coordination necessary to play, s/he could start drum lessons even before preschool!
+According to Andy Ziker, a drummer himself and now a teacher, as long as your child has the physical strength to wield drumsticks and the hand-eye coordination necessary to play, s/he could take drum classes near me even before preschool!

 To that end, he has written a book titled Drumset for Preschoolers.